Eburonia/Japanese-Restaurant-Shibuya/README.md

 ## Features

 ### Header
-The header is located at the top of every page and exists out of the restaurant logo, navigation bar, and the preferred website language using clickable language flags 'English or Dutch' will be automatically loaded on every page.
+The header is located at the top of every page and exists out of the restaurant logo, navigation bar, and the preferred website language which are clickable language flags 'English or 'Dutch' and will be automatically loaded on every page.
-* <b>Restaurant Logo</b> - The restaurant logo on the upper left side indicates the website is about a Japanese Restaurant named Shibuya and is a clickable anchor element always linking to the website's index page.
+* <b>Restaurant Logo</b> - The restaurant logo on the upper left side of the screen indicates the website is about a 'Japanese Restaurant' named 'Shibuya' and is a clickable link always redirecting the visitor to the website's index page.
 * <b>The Navigation Bar</b> - The navigation bar is part of the header and will be intuitively found by the visitor.
-A cream coloured stripe above a navbar item makes it clear to visitors on which active page they are on at the moment.
-The navbar will automatically change to a 'hamburger' type navbar at smaller devices (smart-phones).
-Hovering the navbar items will change the colour making it clear to visitors it's clickable.
+A Cream coloured stripe above a navigation item makes it clear to visitors on which active page they are on at the moment.
+The navigation bar will automatically change to a 'Hamburger' type navigation bar at smaller devices (smartphones).
+Hovering over a navigation bar item will change the colour making it clear to the visitor it's a clickable link.
 * <b>Background Colour</b> - A black transparent background colour has been chosen for the header to keep the hero image in the background partly visible.
 * <b>Language Flags</b> - Visitors can select the preferred language of the website in the header by clicking on one of the two available language flags 'English' or 'Dutch'.
 The website will be automatically loaded in the English language when landing on the homepage.
-By hovering over the flags, a tooltip will show up telling which language the flag presents.
+By hovering over the flags, a tooltip will show up telling which language the flag represents.
-* <b>Background Audio</b> - On the bottom right side, directly below the header, a small audio player is introduced.
-A Jazz styled audio file has been added and to not disturb the visitors when entering the website, you need to push the play button first to start the audio playing in the background.
+* <b>Background Audio</b> - On the bottom right side of the header, a small audio player has been introduced.
+A 'Jazzy' audio file has been added to the audio player.
+To not disturb the visitor when landing on the website, you first need to push the play button to start the audio file.
 The audio file loops until you press the pause button.

 ### Footer
-The footer has been located at the bottom of every page and exists out of anchor links to the restaurant's social media pages, and a copyright notice.
+The footer has been located at the bottom of every page and exists out social media link, and a copyright notice.
 * <b>Background Colour</b> - A black transparent background colour has been chosen for the footer to keep the hero image in the background partly visible.
-* <b>Social Media Links</b> - Icons presenting social media platforms from the fontawesome.com website are introduced as anchor links to redirect the visitor to the restaurant's external social media pages (blank page).
-By hovering the links the colour changes from white to cream colour, indicating these are clickable links.
+* <b>Social Media Links</b> - Icons presenting social media platforms from the [fontawesome.com](https://www.fontawesome.com/) website are introduced as anchor links to redirect the visitor to the restaurant's external social media pages (blank page).
+By hovering over the links, the colour changes from Whitesmoke to Cream colour indicating these are clickable links.
 * <b>Copyright Notice</b> - A clear copyright notice is visible at the bottom of the footer.

+### Hero Background Image
+A fixed hero image of the Restaurant interior has been added to every page.

 ### Sections/Divisions
-The website has one or multiple sections/divisions with content, depending on which page you are on.
-These sections/divisions are recognized by a black transparent box surrounded by a cream-coloured border including a border-radius.
-All sections/divisions start with a cream-coloured header h2 with a fontawesome.com icon at the end.
+Depending on which page you are on, the website has one or multiple sections/divisions containing content.
+You can recognize these sections/divisions by a black transparent container surrounded by a Cream coloured border including a border-radius.
+All sections/divisions start with a Cream coloured heading h2 with a [fontawesome.com](https://www.fontawesome.com/) icon at the end.

 ### Menu Page
 The 'Menu' page exists out of a combination of sections (menu items) and divisions (images).
 These are inline next to each other for bigger devices.
 When the device width becomes too small, the sections and divisions will be on top of each other (block) to keep it readable.

 ### Forms
 The forms on the 'Reservations' and 'Contact' pages both have the same styling.
-The labels, fields, and header h2 will be smaller in size on smaller devices (smart phones) for readability purposes.
+The labels, text fields, drop-down menus, and heading h2 will be smaller in size on smaller devices (smartphones) for readability purposes.

 ### Paragraphs
 For consistency, all paragraphs have the same styling.

 ### Links
-Only the index page has clickable links outside the header and footer.
+Only the index page has clickable links outside the header and footer of every page.
-* <b>Index Page</b> - Links on the index page you can find in the 'Welcome' and 'About' sections of the page.
-The anchor links in the 'Welcome' section are styled in such a way they look like buttons and are styled the same way as real buttons used on the website.
-The anchor links in the 'About' section are styled by a bold cream colour to distinguish themselves from the remaining text.
-By hovering the links an underline will appear, making it clear to visitors these are clickable links.
+Links on the index page you can find in the 'Welcome' and 'About' sections of the page.
+The anchor links in the 'Welcome' section are styled in such a way they look like buttons and are styled the same way as the buttons used on the website.
+A button could no be used because JaveScript was needed to redirect them to the other pages, for that reason the anchor links were styled to look like a button.
+The anchor links in the 'About' section are styled into a Cream coloured bold text to distinguish themselves from the remaining text.
+By hovering over the links, an underline will appear making it clear to the visitor these are clickable links.

 ### Buttons
-Buttons can be found on the index, reservations, and contact page and are all styled the same way: cream colour border and text with a black background.
-When hovering the buttons also the background colour changes to a cream type of colour, making it clear to visitors it's a clickable button.
+Buttons can be found on the Index, Reservations, and Contact page and are all styled the same way: Cream colour border and text and a black background.
+When hovering over the buttons also the background colour will change into a Cream type of colour, making it clear to the visitor it's a clickable button.

 ### Responsiveness
 All pages are responsive on all devices.
 Minimum viewport width: 320px.

 ### Accessibility
-* All images have been foreseen with an alternative (alt) text in case the image cannot be loaded but also helps screen readers.
+* All images have been foreseen with an alternative (alt) text in case the image cannot be loaded.
+This also helps the screen readers.
-<span color:red>ARIA LABELS</span>
+* Aria-labels have been introduced where needed to give important information to the screen readers.

 ### Future Features
 * Feedback from previous visitors can be found on the social media pages of the restaurant.
 To directly implement feedback on the website, a guestbook might be a good idea to incorporate on the website in the future.
 * An older version of bootstrap has been implemented for the navigation bar only.
-Update to the latest version in the future.
+To be updated to the latest version in the future.

 <!-- Technologies Used -->
 <a id="technologies"></a>